elasticio/elasticio.github.io/content/_components/simple-trigger/index.md

 ---
 title: Simple-trigger component
-layout: article
+layout: component
 section: Utility components
+description: A component used to trigger integration flows without requesting data from any services.
+icon: simple-trigger.png
+icontext: Simple-trigger component
+category: Simple-trigger component
+createdDate: 2019-01-16
+updatedDate: 2019-08-30
 ---

-## Description

-A component used to trigger integration flows without requesting data from any services.

-### How works
+## How works

 This component should be used as a first step in your flow to trigger integration flows.